sdiehl/wiwinwlh/tutorial.md

 ```

 The ``<name>`` metavariable is either one of the executable or library
-declarations in the cabal file, and can optionally be disambiguated by the
+declarations in the cabal file and can optionally be disambiguated by the
 prefix ``exe:<name>`` or ``lib:<name>`` respectively.

 To build the package locally into the ``./dist/build`` folder, execute the